futrime/csharp-project-template/README.md

 ## Install

-Generate a new repository from this template.
+1. Generate a new repository from this template.

-## Usage

 1. Clone the repository generated from this template.

-1. Change file names and contents to match your project name.

-    I recommend removing everything under `src/` and regenerating them with your own project name.
-Here are some useful commands:

-    ```bash
-    dotnet new console -o <project_name> --use-program-main

-    dotnet new xunit -o <project_name>.Tests

-    dotnet add <project_name>.Tests/<project_name>.Tests.csproj reference <project_name>/<project_name>.csproj
-    ```

-1. Change `LICENSE` and `README.md`.

-1. Search for all `ChangeThis` in the project and change them to your project name.
+1. Write your code.

 ## Contributing